 Hirst’s workstation magnetisers can also have fixtures mounted on to the station for a more compact production solution.
 Magnetiser energies range from 1kJ to 12kJ.
 These magnetisers are ideal for loudspeaker, sensor and small motor production.

-The industrial production line magnetisers the M1000 (1000V) and M3000 (3000V) ranges have magnetiser energies from 20kJ to 100kJ these magnetisers are modular and ideal for medium to large motor production of all types including IPM, SPM and Axial flux motors.
+The 4th generation modular industrial production line magnetisers M1000 (1000V) and M3000 (3000V) ranges have magnetiser energies from 20kJ to 100kJ these magnetisers are ideal for medium to large motor production of all types including IPM, SPM and Axial flux motors.